 - For materials your instructor placed on reserve, go to Course Reserves.

 It is highly recommended that you always access library resources from the library website.
 If you are trying to access a database you have bookmarked or added to your favorites and you can't get in, you are probably not going through our EZproxy server, which authenticates you as a valid user.
 Therefore, you are not being granted access to the requested resource.
-It is also recommended that before accessing library resources, you first disconnect from UTA VPN, which does not carry all Internet traffic throughout your time using library resources, That results in not having consistent off-campus access to library databases.
+It is also also recommended that before accessing library electronic resources, you first connect to UTA VPN.
+For more information on UTA VPN, please visit this page

 If you are off campus and trying to access an article from a link you sent yourself in an e-mail, you may need to follow the directions below to access it:

 - For instance, if you send yourself an article link from EBSCOhost, it will have a URL similar to this one: http://search.epnet.com/direct.asp?an=8227851&db=aph&site=ehost